Martyrs Tree Tolpuddle – Scattering ashes around the Tolpuddle tree

-Here is an article from the guardian newspaper from November 2012 the expericnce of one family scattering, well actually placing, the ashes of the husband and father at the famous Martyrs tree in Tolpuddle, A tree which became an iconic symbol when it was the site of one of the first ever trade union meetings has been dated for the first time in 1834.
+Martyrs Tree Tolpuddle.
+Here is an article from the Guardian newspaper from November 2012 the experience of one family scattering, well actually placing, the ashes of the husband and father at the famous Martyrs tree in Tolpuddle, A tree which became an iconic symbol when it was the site of one of the first ever trade union meetings has been dated for the first time in 1834.
 The tree then became a place of pilgrimage since the Tolpuddle Martyrs met there.

 Here is the Guardian, written by Jane Williams repeated in full.